Disi Water Conveyance: Structure and funding

 The project is funded on a build-operate-transfer concession contract between the Jordanian government and the Disi Water Company (Diwaco), a subsidiary of the Turkish construction company GAMA Energy.
 GAMA Energy is a joint venture between the Turkish GAMA Holding and the US firm General Electric Energy Financial Services.
 Diwaco is responsible to build the project over a 4-year period and to operate it for another 25 years.
 At the end of the concession period the ownership will transfer to the Jordanian government.
 Diwaco will retain any profits and will bear the risk of losing its equity.
 Construction is undertaken by GAMA Power Systems, another subsidiary of GAMA Holding, under a turnkey engineering, procurement and construction contract with Diwaco.
 Operation will be undertaken by Disi Amman Operation Maintenance LLC, a fully owned subsidiary of the French water company Suez Environnement, under a separate operating contract with Diwaco.

 The project is funded through an equity contribution of about US$200M from Diwaco, a $300M grant and a $100M stand-by facility from the Jordanian government, as well as US$475M in foreign loans to Diwaco.
 The project's total cost is expected to be US$1.1 billion.
 The U.S. Overseas Private Investment Corporation has lent US$250M to Diwaco to support U.S. foreign investment on the basis that General Electric partially owns GAMA Energy.
 The state-owned French bank PROPARCO, which is the part of the French Development Agency (AFD) that supports private sector development, and the European Investment Bank (EIB) each lent about US$100M to Diwaco.
-The loan package has been put together by the Arab Banking Corporation.
+The loan package has been put together by the Bank ABC.
 Much of the government grant supporting the project comes from sovereign soft loans that the government of Jordan has borrowed from the EIB and AFD and passes on as a grant to the project.
 AFD provided US$50M for the state grant and $48M for the stand-by facility.